 - Many.
 But the biggest one first: Shaw pulls a Heroic Sacrifice and is shot by Martine mere moments after her Big Damn Kiss with Root.
 Root's emotions all pouring out at that moment and the Machine desperately trying to find a way to save her is what makes it even worse.

 - Root.
-Seeing the chipper sociopath completely loosing it and having to be dragged back inside the elevator all the while screaming at the demise of the person she loves is heartbreaking.
-The slow motion camera drags the moment out with Amy Acker's expression perfectly shifting from confusion to shock, then realization and then hysteria.
+Seeing the chipper sociopath completely losing it and having to be dragged back inside the elevator all the while screaming at the demise of the person she loves is heartbreaking.
+The slow motion camera drags the moment out with Amy Acker's expression perfectly shifting from confusion, to shock, to realization, and then hysteria.

 - During Root's simulated Heroic Sacrifice, she calls Shaw.
 Christ, even Martine looked kind of sad.